Thstone37/Carousel/README.md

 # Carsoul
-use javascript achieve a carsoul
+use javascript achieve a carousel